Louis Spencer, Viscount Althorp: Career

+As of 2025, Spencer is an actor working under the professional name "Louis Lyons".

 Viscount Althorp

-English male primogeniture law dictates that Lord Althorp, not his elder sister, Lady Kitty Spencer, who is her father's firstborn child, will inherit the Spencer title.
+In line with the tradition of English male primogeniture, the original creation granted the earldom to the first earl "and the Heirs Male of his Body lawfully begotten".
+As a result, Spencer, not his elder sister, Lady Kitty Spencer, who is her father's firstborn child, will inherit the Spencer title.
 Property is divisible separately, but most peers choose to keep property and title combined.
-As heir to the Spencer earldom, Louis Spencer is expected to inherit the estimated £100 million Althorp estate under the tradition of male primogeniture, despite having three older sisters.
+As heir to the Spencer earldom, he is expected to inherit the estimated £100 million Althorp estate under the tradition of male primogeniture, despite having three older sisters.